yetanotherco/aligned_layer/README_NEW.md

 ### Config

+There is a default configuration for devnet purposes in `config-files/config.yaml`.

-The configuration file should look like this:
+The configuration file have the following structure:

 ```yaml
 # Common variables for all the services